rhit-bryantlj/KOTOR_Lightsaber_Planner/README.md

 ## To Run
--Download the code as a zip
+- Download the code as a zip
--CD to the top level directory
+- CD to the top level directory
--make all
+- make all

 ## Devlog
 - V1.0 released